We absolutely recommend getting off the beaten path in Paris.

-Next time you visit the City of Lights venture off the beaten path and explore some of the more unusual things to do in Paris!
+As popular as the city is, many tourists miss truly understanding Paris.
+So, next time you visit the City of Lights venture off the beaten path and explore some of the more unusual things to do in Paris!

 Visit an Urban Farm in Paris

 Yes, you read it right.
 There is an urban farm in the French capital.
 La REcyclerie is a unique project housed in the former Ornano train station, located near the Porte de Clignancourt metro station and one of the more unusual things to do in Paris.
-Established since 2014, la REcyclerie focuses on, you guessed it, recycling and eco-responsibility.
+Established in 2014, la REcyclerie focuses on, you guessed it, recycling and eco-responsibility.
 As such, this oasis boasts an on-site restaurant that rivals many of the top popular restaurants and bistros in town.

 Here, the food served is made from produce grown within the farm, which also includes a hen park and a vegetable garden and even several beehives.